bobbybabra/collection/README.md

 ### Collection.select

 Select will return the attributes you pick, not unlike pluck but with a twist.
-If you provide a string, `Collection.select()` will return you an array of value
+If you provide a string, `Collection.select()` will return you an array of values

 ```javascript
 var my_collection = new Collection([